 create_from_surface() uses the vertex arrays from the ArrayMesh to calculate two additional arrays,

 one for edges and one for faces, for a total of three arrays.

 An edge is a connection between any two vertices.
 Each edge in the edge array contains a reference to the two vertices it is composed of, and up to two faces that it is contained within.

 A face is a triangle made up of three vertices and three corresponding edges.
 Each face in the face array contains a reference to the three vertices and three edges it is composed of.

-The vertex array contains edges, faces, normals, color, tangent, uv, uv2, bones, and weight information connected with each vertex.
+The vertex array contains edge, face, normal, color, tangent, uv, uv2, bone, and weight information connected with each vertex.

 To access information from these arrays you use a function of the form

 mdt.get_vertex_count() # Returns number of vertices in vertex array. mdt.get_vertex_faces(0) # Returns array of faces that contain vertex. mdt.get_face_normal(1) # Calculates and returns face normal of the second face. mdt.get_edge_vertex(10, 1) # Returns the second vertex comprising the edge at index 10.

 What you choose to do with these functions is up to you.
 A common use case is to iterate over all vertices and transform them in some way: